larts85/larts85/README.md

 # CV LIANEL ARTILES SOTOLONGO
 ## FULLSTACK DEVELOPER IN FORMATION PROCESS

-Hi!😊
+# Hi!😊
-My name is Lianel, and i'm a FullStack Web & Mobile Developer formed in [HENRY Academy](https://www.soyhenry.com/).
+# My name is Lianel, and i'm a FullStack Web & Mobile Developer formed in [HENRY Academy](https://www.soyhenry.com/).

+## PERSONAL SKILLS
+I am self-sacrificing, disciplined and responsible.
+I love teamwork, I like to improve and always give my best.
+Kind, empathetic and enthusiastic character.
+Experience in FullStack development of web and mobile applications.
+Also a specialist in Physical Culture, Sports and Massage therapy.
+Empirical skills, experience and love of design and sales.
 ---
 ## CURRICULUM